Understanding the data: Supervised consumption sites

 - Number of drug overdoses that took place in an SCS during the reporting period and which did not result in death.
 To date, nobody has died of an overdose in an SCS in Canada.

-- Any referral made to health or social support services that are offered within the SCS, in a connected onsite location, or offsite in a different location.
+- Any referral made to health or social support services that are offered in a connected onsite location, or offsite in a different location.

-- Any referral made to health or social support services not directly related to drug consumption, that are offered within the SCS space (for example, a nurse holding a clinic within the space).
+- Any health or social support services not directly related to drug consumption, that are offered within the SCS space (for example, a nurse holding a clinic within the space).
 This can include:

 - wound care